Govt Earmarks Rs 400 Bln For Health Card To Facilitate People: Farrukh Habib - UrduPoint

 Similarly, the government initiated Ehsas Programme worth Rs 260 billion to provide relief the poor segments of society.

-Under the programme, she said that 100 million people are availing finance assistance of Rs 12000.
+Under the programme, he said that 100 million people are availing finance assistance of Rs 12000.
 The incumbent government also managed vaccination for 70 million citizens against coronavirus by spending Rs 250 billion.

 Commenting on performance of the incumbent government, he informed that country exports increased significantly during first six months of fiscal year.

-Farrukh expresssed hope that the country's exports would be over 30 billion Dollars in the ongoing fiscal year.
+Farrukh expressed hope that the country's exports would be over 30 billion Dollars in the ongoing fiscal year.

 Prime Minister Imran Khan also introduced house loan scheme.
 So far, loans worth Rs 100 billion have been approved.
 The banks provided loans Rs 34 billion to citizens under PM House Loan Scheme.
 The citizens are being given facility of easy loans for construction house.
 Every citizen will have his own home by the dint of the scheme, Farrukh maintained.